pulumi/docs/reference/stack.md

 ## Deploy a project

-To deploy your project to the currently selected stack, run `pulumi update`.
+To deploy your project to the currently selected stack, run `pulumi up`.
 The operation uses the latest [configuration values](config.html) for the active stack.

 > **Note:** Your stack can distinguish between execution for preview versus for update by using [pulumi.runtime.isDryRun()](/reference/pkg/nodejs/@pulumi/pulumi/runtime/#isDryRun).